 Have you ever tried one of those lovely summer evening strolls in the Netherlands?
 There you are, just strolling calmly along the sidewalk, and suddenly your gaze drifts to the right.

-Next thing you know, you’re staring at the neighbouring family gathered together to eat dinner.
-So you turn back before you’re caught creeping on them.
+Next thing you know, you’re blank staring at the neighbouring family inside eating dinner.
+You quickly turn back before you’re caught creeping, hoping it was fast enough.
 What would they think if they saw you?
-You know the Dutch, they’re not afraid to speak their minds. 📢

 3. Delicious Dutch cuisine

 Why then, have the Dutch settled for sticking a potato, a plain piece of meat, and some broccoli on a plate?
-Simply put, it seems the Dutch, on the whole, lack an appreciation for truly brilliant food. 🧆
+Simply put, it seems the Dutch, on the whole, lack an appreciation for truly flavourful food. 🧆

 4. A good men’s football team